mainmatter/trash-in-treasure-out/text.md

 [..]
 ```

-I'm using [`cargo-nextest`], because it gives me pretty and concise reports.
+I'm using [`cargo-nextest`] because it gives me pretty and concise reports.

 ```bash
 // Run tests